torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 The  DVB-T card is based around the BT878 chip which is a very common multimedia bridge and often found on Analogue TV cards.
-There is no on-board MPEG2 decoder, which means that all MPEG2 decoding  must  be done in software, or if you have one, on an MPEG2 hardware decoding card or chipset.
+There is yes on-board MPEG2 decoder, which means that all MPEG2 decoding  must  be done in software, or if you have one, on an MPEG2 hardware decoding card or chipset.